Critical-Infrastructure-Systems-Lab/DHALSIM/doc/attacks.rst

 ~~~~~~~~~
 *This option is required*

-This parameters defines the actuator on which the :code:`command` should be executed.
+This parameter defines the actuator on which the :code:`command` should be executed.

 command
 ~~~~~~~